+- It is expected that the definition of CLI measurements will be specified in a different WI and can be utilized for Inter-IAB-node CLI measurement.

 Annex A: Evaluation methodology

 A.1 Evaluation assumptions

 This subclause describes the simulation assumptions for evaluating IAB.
 The system level evaluation assumptions for IAB are provided in Table A.1.1-1.